prokophanzl/prokophanzl.github.io/_pages/about.md

 It is built on real Swiss German data, which has been cleaned, translated into standard German, and turned into a dictionary which returns a frequency distribution graph with all translations and unique spellings in my dataset.

-## Prokop's Art
+## Fergy and Friends

-Facing an abundance of time and creative energy in 2021, I started drawing silly drawings with humorous captions on [Instagram](https://www.instagram.com/prokops.art).
-Having amassed over 20,000 followers at the account's peak after running a campaign where 100% of the proceeds from my commissions went towards helping Ukraine's defense in March of 2022, I ceased working on this projects for good in early 2023.
+Facing an abundance of time and creative energy in 2021, I started drawing silly drawings with humorous captions on [Instagram](https://www.instagram.com/fergyandfriends).
+Having amassed over 25,000 followers at the account's peak after running a campaign where 100% of the proceeds from my commissions went towards helping Ukraine's defense in March of 2022, I ceased working on this projects in 2024.

 ## DUSTAH